 Why Cybersecurity Is Not Like the Immune System

-The idea of a cyber-immune system sometimes circulates through the community.
-It seems that such proposals either do not properly frame how the immune system works, how good computer security would work, or both.
-I’m going to try to put both of those in context in order to make clear why cybersecurity is not like the immune system, but why it would be nice if it were.
+The idea of a cyber-immune system sometimes circulates through the community, but it seems that such proposals either do not properly frame how the immune system works, how good computer security would work, or both.
+In this blog post, Jonathan Spring puts both ides in context in order to make clear why cybersecurity is not like the immune system, but why it would be nice if it were.

 Observations of Successful Cyber Security Operations

 In this 2013 webinar, Roman Danyliw discusses how cyber security organizations react to new technologies or adversaries.